 Once you file a legal separation the matter is set for a temporary order hearing.
 At this hearing, either by agreement or after a hearing, a temporary order is entered.
 This order is temporary and deals with all things related to the marriage.
 This includes things like child custody and visitation on a temporary basis.
 It may also include spousal support and division of marital debt.
 If you and your spouse resolve your marital problems you can file to dismiss the case.
 If on the other hand you can’t resolve the problem, the separation agreement can convert in to a divorce filing.

-The policy behind a legal separation is that the parties may take additional time before divorce to reconcile.
-Sometimes a simple breathing period is necessary.
-Perhaps during the short time the couple will be able to sort through their problems.
+The policy behind legal separation is to give the parties additional time to reconcile before divorce.
+Sometimes a simple breathing period is enough.
+Perhaps during this short time the couple is be able to sort through their problems.
 The reality of the situation is that sometimes this is in fact the case.
-As a Tulsa divorce attorney I’ve filed both separations and divorces where the parties later reconciled.
-Till this day those same clients come by my office for what ever reason and they’ve remained married.
+As a divorce attorney I’ve filed many separations that ultimately end in reconciliation.

 Oklahoma Separation Requirements:

 The requirements for filing a separation are different then for a divorce.
 For a separation you only need to be in the State for thirty days.
 Sometimes this is used to get around the six month requirement needed to file a divorce.
 This reduced time allows new residents to get temporary orders in place for custody visitation and support.
 Once the six month residency requirement is met the separation can be converted into a divorce.